elisim/elisim/README.md

 Hey there!
 I'm Eli Simhayev.

 My interests are Time Series and Deep Learning.
-These days, I'm working on neuroscience, where I bring these two fields together.
-Before that, I worked as an ML Research Engineer at BeyondMinds, where my primary focus was Time Series analysis.
-I completed my M.Sc research at Ben-Gurion University, focusing about uncertainty estimation in deep learning.
-I'm passionate about applied research and ML systems on a big scale.
+These days, I'm working on Brain-Computer Interfaces.
 In my free time, I like to practice Vipassana meditation 🙂

 <p align="center">